Alexander Porter: Early life

+Porter was born in County Donegal, Ireland.
+His father, James Porter, a Presbyterian minister and satirist, was executed in July 1798 during the United Irishmen Rebellion of 1798.
+According to what is described in the Dictionary of National Biography as "a questionable local tradition," the younger Porter was said to have participated in the Battle of Ballynahinch.

-Born in County Donegal, Ireland, Alexander Porter immigrated to the U.S. in 1801 with an uncle, who settled in Nashville, Tennessee.
+Alexander Porter immigrated to the U.S. in 1801 with an uncle, who settled in Nashville, Tennessee.
 He received a limited schooling, but attended the now-defunct Clemenceau College.
 He "read the law" as an apprentice and was admitted to the bar in 1807.

 Career

 In 1807, he commenced practice in Attakapas Parish, Territory of Orleans.
 (In 1811, the area around Franklin, Louisiana, became St. Mary Parish.)
 Porter was a delegate to the convention which framed the first Constitution of Louisiana in 1812.
 He was elected as a member of the lower branch of the Louisiana Legislature from 1816 to 1818.

 Alexander Porter served as a Louisiana Supreme Court justice from 1821 to 1833.
 In 1833, he was selected as a Whig to the United States Senate by the state legislature, to fill the vacancy caused by the death of Josiah S. Johnston.
 Porter served from December 19, 1833, until January 5, 1837, when he resigned due to ill health.

 Porter returned to St. Mary Parish to practice law and manage his plantation, Oaklawn.
+His plantation was largely staffed by his slaves which, by the 1840s, numbered 320.

 He was again chosen by the legislature for the U.S. Senate, for the term beginning March 4, 1843; but he did not take his seat due to poor health.
 The legislature elected Henry Johnson, former governor of the state, to replace him.

 Alexander Porter died in 1844.
-His remains were interred in Nashville City Cemetery, the location of the grave of his young wife, Evilina (Baker) Porter (1797-1819).
+His remains were interred in Nashville City Cemetery, the location of the grave of his young wife, Evilina (Baker) Porter (1797–1819).